sylhare/sylhare.github.io/_posts/2023/2023-03-17-Type-inference.md

 I am using Kotlin **1.4** and so far it seems to work and compile, however contrary to Java there's a warning by the
 compiler:

-> Type inference failed.
+> Type inference failed.<br>
-> The value of the type parameter T should be mentioned in input types (argument types, receiver type or expected type).
+> The value of the type parameter T should be mentioned in input types (argument types, receiver type or expected type).<br>
 > Try to specify it explicitly..

 Which is the same message as the warning my IDE gives, plus the special mention _This will become an error in Kotlin 1.5_,